MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - need a way to rule out one copy on a really good disk.

 - 2-3% of disks fail every year.  what does this say about sector error rate?
+- [Backblaze stats a lot more complicated than that.
+Aggregate half-life of disks seems to be 6-7 years, but that is heavily influenced by infant failures.
+If a drive survives infancy, then its wear-out half-life is more like 10-12 years.
+See spreadsheets I did on this topic.]
+- [backblaze numbers:
+    - infant failures first 1.5 years: 5%/yr
+    - adulthood very reliable up to 3 years: 1.4%/yr
+    - wear-out rate high after 3 years: 12%/yr]
+- [they have published more recent stats, but not broken it down this way.]

 - suppose we had two copies on the best disks we can find and migrate them within the service period.

 - justify if possible the choice of megabyte sectors and the range?  maybe a disk is just a 10TB sector and fails at one time; well oops does not fit the current model where sector is part of a single document

+- try to swag the failure rate of a second drive during raid5 rebuild.
+- [how long does a rebuild take these days?  how many of the mongo disks in a raid5 array?]
+- [What is the typical disk size these days?  new backblaze number say 8TB or more.]
+- [do people still use raid5 or have they migrated to erasure coding controllers that can tolerate >1 failure so rebuild is not vulnerable to a second failure?]

 - Don't sweat the small stuff, glitches are covered by protection over a wide range.

 <!-- END:TODO:RICK -->